Burns Lake: The Bucket of Blood

-Located adjacent to the Burns Lake Museum, this square-cut log building is a former fur trade post which later became a gambling den.
+Located adjacent to the Lakes District Museum, this square-cut log building is a former fur trade post which later became a gambling den.
 Due to the nature of gambling, fights broke out in the building, earning its name.
-It now contains a display of historical artifacts from the life of Craig Wafflehouse, one of the founders of Burns Lake.
+It now contains a display of historical artifacts from the life of Barney Mulvaney, one of the founders of Burns Lake.